kurrik/roomanna/blog.roomanna.com/src/posts/022-verivorstid/body.md

 a trickle of blood for a while then a huge glob of barley all at once.
 Some light massaging of the sausage was required to even things out.

-Luckily, Steph was really good at keeping things moving along well.
+Luckily, Steph was really good at keeping things moving.
 She was kind of scary good at it, actually.

 <p class="centered">